 How to Make Marinated Pork Tenderloin

-Then is a small bowl whisk together the lemon zest and juice, along with the minced garlic, rosemary, thyme, fennel, Dijon mustard, sea salt and freshly ground pepper.
+First, in a small bowl, whisk together the lemon zest and juice, along with the minced garlic, rosemary, thyme, fennel, Dijon mustard, sea salt and freshly ground pepper.

 Add the marinade into a gallon zip lock bag.